A Projection Operator-based Newton Method for the Trajectory Optimization of Closed Quantum Systems: Example: qubit state-to-state control

 where $\epsilon=10^{-6}$ and

 is a Blackman window of length $0.6$.
 Note that $\epsilon>0$ ensures that $\vartheta(t)$ remains bounded for $t=0$ and $t=5$.
-The control cost $ \vartheta(t)$ given in \cref{eq:qubitcontrolcost} is high at the beginning and end, and constant throughout the majority of the control time interval.
-This is used to ensure that the input starts at zero and ends at zero, this helps to make the control input a smooth function to implement on real hardware.
+The control cost $\vartheta(t)$ in \eqref{eq:qubitcontrolcost} is high at the beginning and end, and constant throughout the majority of the control time interval.
+This is used to ensure that the input starts at zero and ends at zero, thereby making the control input better suited for hardware implementation.

-Finally, to initialize our iterative solver, we use the same initial guess for the control function $u_0(t)$ used in \cite{KrotovToolkit2019}, i.e.
+Finally, to initialize our iterative solver, we use the same initial guess featured in \cite{KrotovToolkit2019}, i.e.